U.S. Representative, Colorado

 See where Rep. Boebert stands — alongside Democratic and Republican positions.

-May 20, 2026: Referred to the House Committee on Ways and Means.
+Jul 23, 2026: Referred to the House Committee on Transportation and Infrastructure.

 HCONRES 97